-Python gzip: Compression ExamplesThese Python examples use the gzip module to compress data.
-They compare output sizes.
+Python gzip: Compression ExamplesUse the gzip module to compress data.
+Compare output sizes of compressed data.

 GZIP.
 With compression we trade time for space.
 In compression we apply algorithms that change data to require less physical memory.

 This slows down parts of programs.
 But it makes other parts faster: less data needs transferring.
 An important compression algorithm is GZIP.